-For Spring Quarter 2020, which starts on April 6th, the University will be providing course instruction remotely.
+For Spring Quarter 2020, the University will be providing course instruction remotely.
 As instructors and others are working hard to move their content online and adapt their pedagogy, remote learners also need to prepare to access and make the most of this new format for instruction.

 - On the “Getting Started” page you will find basic information on tools that will be used in spring Instruction and how to access training.

 - On the “Learning Practices” page you will find information you may find useful in developing your learning strategy for remote instruction.

 - The “Tutoring” page has a growing aggregation of links to supports for learning.